thy3368/metadata/README.md

 # UI metadata provider
-A UI metadata provider is a library to build a metadata driven UI.
+A UI metadata provider is a framework to build a metadata driven UI.

 ## Description
 See a description Home [Wiki page](https://github.com/sergeivisotsky/metadata-provider/wiki)